quonic/NinjaRmmCli/README.md

 # NinjaRmmCli

-This module demonstrates a sane implimentation of how to interact with ninjarmm-cli.exe on Windows, MacOS, and Linux via PowerShell.
+Module for scripts to interact with the Ninja agent's ninjarmm-cli tool.
 Should work fine under 5.1+.
 Untested under older versions of PowerShell.

 Replaces: